 Flooding along the Atlantic coast is a product of combined offshore, near-shore and shoreline processes.
 The inter-relationships of these processes are complex and their relative effects vary based on different coastal settings.
-To combat these complexities and provide guidelines for those performing the coastal engineering analysis on the Atlantic and Gulf coasts, FEMA issued Atlantic Ocean and Gulf of Mexico Coastal Guidelines Update.
+To combat these complexities and provide guidelines for those performing the coastal engineering analysis FEMA has issued coastal flood risk study guidelines.
 These guidelines offer insight and recommended methods to analyze complex coastal processes in a technically reasonable and consistent way, while improving community resilience to flood losses (life, property and business).

 As an update to a 2008 report, the Updated Tidal Profiles for the New England Coastline report includes all relevant data, station information, analyses and figures from the initial report as well as highwater mark data for significant events along the New England coastline and tidal profiles omitted in the original report.
 The intent of this report is to provide an inclusive source for coastal stillwater elevations for all of New England to be used in analysis supporting FEMA Flood Insurance Studies.

 Four FEMA Regions share jurisdiction of the Atlantic coast, working in partnership with each other and with local, tribal, state and other federal agencies to ensure the coastal flood studies are carried out effectively and efficiently.